How to Choose the Best Free SEO Tools for your Business

 Every single local business should have a well-maintained profile Google My Business profile.

-Not only does it help your business to rank higher, it provides easy contact information, location information integrated with Google Maps, and testimonials from Google as well as other listing sites.
+Not only does it help your business to rank higher, but it also provides easy contact information, location information integrated with Google Maps, and testimonials from Google, as well as other listing sites.
 In short, it’s a free and indispensable tool for every local business.

 4. Rank Ranger